arrrrrmin/lanz-mining/README.md

 # lanz-mining (wip)

 A repo for collecting data about the german talk show *Markus Lanz*.
-As a public tv station we find awefully less information and statics about the selective process of guest invitation and topic selection.
+As a public tv station we find awefully less information and statistics about the selective process of guest invitation and topic selection.
 So this repository aims to record some hands on statistics about this largely popular tv format, watched by many german languaged people.